-A vehicle routing problem (VRP) isn’t a brand-new issue faced by businesses dealing with last-mile delivery.
+A vehicle routing problem (VRP) isn’t a brand-new issue and phenomenon, certainly not for businesses dealing with last-mile delivery.
 It goes back to the mid-20th century and was first described in the context of petrol deliveries.
 At that time, business managers along with mathematicians were applying manually calculated route optimization algorithms to find the most optimal set of routes for the fleet of vehicles.

 But, nowadays, things have changed.
-Distribution networks have become more complex and customer expectations have been constantly growing.
-So companies started searching for more effective ways to solve a VRP and challenges it brings to a business.
-In this blog post, we’ll talk about how to do the route optimization right so it will allow you to reduce operational costs and increase the quality of delivery services.
+Distribution networks have become more complex and customer expectations have seen constant growth.
+So companies started searching for more efficient ways of solving VRP and the various challenges it poses to businesses.
+In this blog post, we’ll talk about how to execute the route optimization right so it will allow you to reduce operating costs while simultaneously improving the quality of your delivery services.
 But let’s review some basics first.

-A VRP is all about designing the optimal routes for delivering products to customers in different locations considering a number of constraints.
+A VRP or Vehicle Routing Problem is all about designing the optimal routes for delivering products to customers in different locations considering several constraints.
 It might seem easy at first sight — all you need to do is to find the shortest path between two points avoiding traffic jams and roadworks.
-But, actually, there are many more factors that have to be counted since the purpose isn’t just limited to delivering goods in the shortest possible time.
+But, actually, there are many more factors that have to be counted since the purpose isn’t just limited to delivering goods in the shortest possible amount of time.

-Businesses engaged in the logistics activity also strive to save costs, deliver the largest number of products to the largest number of customers while driving the least miles, increase the quality of services, and speed up all related operations.
-The complexity of the vehicle routing problem is caused not only by the availability of constraints but also by their ever-changing nature.
+Businesses engaged in the logistics activity also strive to save costs, deliver the largest number of products to the largest number of customers while driving the least miles, increasing the quality of services, and speed up all related operations.
+The complexity of the vehicle routing problem is caused not only by the presence of constraints but also by their ever-changing nature.

 Let’s say you have 500 trucks and on average 3,000-4,000 delivery points every day.
 Of course, you can sit in the office for a few weeks to draw a perfect route plan for them.
 And it may even work but only if all conditions are stable.
 Is it a realistic scenario?
-Well, the short answer is – no. The somewhat more detailed answer is that customers, their locations, and ordered products change on a daily basis.
+Well, the short answer is – no. The somewhat more detailed answer is that customers, their locations, and the products they order change daily.
 That’s why a system needs to be flexible to accommodate those tweaks and make adjustments.
-In practice, this means that it should be a state-of-the-art software solution that can perform the delivery route optimization in real time.
+In practice, this means that it should be a state-of-the-art software solution that can perform the delivery route optimization in an automated fashion in real-time.

 Common types of constraints related to the VRP

-Although the ultimate goals of all companies that regularly deliver the commodity to customers are similar and have definite commonalities, the specific needs and resources vary from business to business, making every business unique in its own right and way.
-For this reason, before choosing route optimization software for your organization, you have to realize, list and prioritize all the restrictions it’ll need to deal with.
+Although the ultimate goals of all companies that regularly deliver commodities or products to customers are similar and have definite commonalities, the specific needs and resources vary from business to business, making every business unique in its own right and way.
+For this reason, before choosing a route optimization software for your organization, you’ll have to realize, list, and prioritize all the restrictions limitations it’ll need to deal with and workaround.

-Every vehicle has a limited carrying capacity, meaning that it can carry only a certain number of items that all together should not exceed the threshold weight and volume.
+Every vehicle has a limited carrying capacity, meaning that it can carry only a certain number of items at once that all together, on aggregate, mustn’t exceed the threshold weight and volume.
 The task is to design such a route that would allow a vehicle to pick up and/or deliver the maximum quantity at the lowest costs within the given capacity.

 The capacity VRP may have different levels of complexity depending on the specifics of a company’s activity.
 For example, logistics service providers usually need to carry different types of cargo (e.g. food, devices, furniture) and the same truck may have a different maximum capacity specification depending on the category or type of goods being carried.
-At the same time, online stores that sell clothes mostly deal with the products belonging to one category so the route optimization task is usually much more straightforward for those who are tasked with transporting garments.
+At the same time, online stores that sell clothes mostly deal with products belonging to one category so the route optimization task is usually much more straightforward for those who are tasked with transporting garments.

 Pickups and deliveries (VRPPD)